PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 01:46:19
+Last updated: 2024-04-09 01:47:25
-Random Quote: All the decisions we made in the past leads us inexorably into the future. - Tokyo
+Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One